-Local Boundary Commission (LBC) staff within the Department of Community and Economic Development (Commerce) are available to provide technical assistance, petition forms, and sample annexation materials to anyone interested in petitioning or responding to a petition and to other interested parties.
+Local Boundary Commission (LBC) staff within the Division of Community and Regional Affairs are available to provide technical assistance, petition forms, and sample annexation materials to anyone interested in petitioning or responding to a petition and to other interested parties.

 If an individual or group does not want annexation, does the state assist them also?

 Yes.
 LBC staff will provide information about submitting comments in the form of a responsive brief.
 This allows any interested party to be identified as a "respondent" in the annexation proceeding.
 Being identified as a respondent results in a higher level of notice about action on the annexation and provides certain procedural rights at the Local Boundary Commission's public hearing.

 Are there other choices available besides annexation?